dajwani/alenex22/Steiner-Tree/README.md

 main.py is the pipeline script to re-run the code and get our result.

-Dependencies:
+Important Dependencies:
-        pip install gurobipy, networkx
+        Need to pip install gurobipy, networkx
-        You need a valid Gurobi license to run this code
+        Need a valid Gurobi license to run this code